cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

-# MgS and MgO: Periodic systems and XAS
+# X-Ray Absorption from ΔSCF

 In this exercise we are going to compute near-edge X-ray absorption spectra of bulk MgS and MgO, performing all-electron calculations with the GAPW method, using the Transition Potential and